-BELLA CAPELLI ACADEMY - MONROEVILLE CAMPUS PERFORMANCE STATISTICS/JOB OUTLOOK
+BELLA CAPELLI ACADEMY (MONROEVILLE CAMPUS)

 Bella Capelli Academy (Monroeville Campus) is a main campus accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
-Each agency requires schools to provide important information regarding outcome rates in the areas of graduation, placement, and licensure; however, each agency requires that we provide outcome rates differently.
-NACCAS requires schools to list the outcome rates for the main campus and all additional campuses as a whole.
-In this case, Bella Capelli Academy is a main campus and the outcome rates provided are for all schools under this structure.
-NACCAS requires schools to list the outcome rates also by a related program.
-The U.S. Department of Education requires outcome rates be provided based upon this individual location which is listed below.
+NACCAS requires schools to list the outcome rates for the main campus, all additional campuses as a whole, and by related programs.
 Outcome rates have also been provided for the individual school you are interested in attending.
 If you have any questions regarding our outcome rates, please see our Admissions Team for assistance.

-NACCAS - The combined locations performance st atistics for the calendar year 2022:
+NACCAS - The combined locations performance statistics for the calendar year 2023:

 Graduation Placement Licensure

-83.64% 90.07% 93.79%
+90.59% 89.58% 95.71%

-Bella Capelli Academy - Monroeville Campus schoo ol performance statistics for the calendar year 2022 2:
+Bella Capelli Academy (Monroeville Campus) school performance statistics for the calendar year 2023:

 Graduation Placement Licensure

-80.68% 91.80% 93.85%
+90% 88.37% 93.02%

-2022 PROGRAM RATES:
+2023 PROGRAM RATES:

 Graduation Placement Licensure

-83.64% 90.07% 93.79%
+90.59% 89.58% 95.71%

-BELLA CAPELLI ACADEMY - ROBINSON CAMPUS PERFORMANCE STATISTICS/JOB OUTLOOK
+BELLA CAPELLI ACADEMY (ROBINSON CAMPUS)

-Bella Capelli Academy (Robinson Campus) is an additional location accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
-Each agency requires schools to provide important information regarding outcome rates in the areas of graduation, placement, and licensure; however, each agency requires that we provide outcome rates differently.
-NACCAS requires schools to list the outcome rates for the main campus and all additional campuses as a whole.
-In this case, Bella Capelli Academy is an additional campus of Bella Capelli Academy, the outcome rates provided are for all schools under this structure.
-NACCAS requires schools to list the outcome rates also by a related program.
-The U.S. Department of Education requires outcome rates be provided based upon this individual location which is listed below.
+Bella Capelli Academy (Robinson Campus) is an additional campus of Bella Capelli Academy (Monroeville Campus) and both are accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
+NACCAS requires schools to list the outcome rates for the main campus, all additional campuses as a whole, and by related programs.
 Outcome rates have also been provided for the individual school you are interested in attending.
 If you have any questions regarding our outcome rates, please see our Admissions Team for assistance.